Tuning diffusioosmosis of electrolyte solutions by hydrostatic pressure: Model and governing equations

 The first term in Eq.~\eqref{jd} is associated with the convective flux of ions induced by the flow, the second refers to the diffusive drift relative to a solvent, and the third one is due to migration of ions in the emerging electric field.

 The relation between the potential $\Psi$ and the charge density $\rho$ is given by the Poisson equation:

 The fluid flow satisfies the Stokes equations,

 It is clear that the theory for the diffusioosmosis requires, as input, the hydrodynamic and electrostatic boundary conditions at the channel walls.
-Here we consider non-conducting surfaces of charge density $\sigma$, which is constant, i.e. independent on $X$, and impose classical no-slip hydrodynamic boundary condition ($U = 0$ at $Z = \pm H/2$).
+Here we impose classical no-slip hydrodynamic boundary condition ($U = 0$ at $Z = \pm H/2$) and consider non-conducting surfaces of charge density $\sigma$, which is constant.
+The latter implies that the surface charge density is independent on salt concentration, and, consequently, on $X$.

 In the thick channel limit the local electrostatic potential in the slit is given by

 Here the ``bulk'' term ($\Psi_m$) is supplemented by a ``surface'' term ($\Phi$) that represents the perturbation due to EDLs.
 Equation~\eqref{eq:PSI} implies that the emerging electric field that produces an electroosmotic flow is additively superimposed upon the field of the EDL.